 Use them in your vermicomposting.
 Worms love them!
-Extra calcium, and they compost quickly, providing great nutrient dense compost for your garden and seedlings.
+Egg shells provide extra calcium and they compost quickly, creating great, nutrient dense compost for your garden and seedlings.

 Clean your garbage disposal with them.
 The shells help to loosen any grease or grime caught in the disposal, while lessening the smell.
 Simply add 3-4 shells to the disposal, run the water, and turn on.
-Follow with a used lemon to further cut grease and grime.
+Follow with a discarded lemon rind to further cut grease and grime.

 ***update- some are saying this may not be a good idea, that they have seen garbage disposals get clogged up with eggshells.
 So, use your best judgement and caution with this idea***

 Give them to your tomatoes.
-Tomatoes need calcium to grow, and eggshells are a great way to add that.
-Simply add an eggshell half to the hole where you are going to plant the tomato plant, cover with a bit of dirt, then add the plant.
+Tomatoes need calcium to grow, and eggshells are a great way to give it to them.
+Simply add half an eggshell to the hole where you are going to place the tomato plant, cover with a bit of dirt, then add the plant.
 As the shell composts, the tomato plant will get the nutrients it needs.

 Use them to start your garden seedlings.
 Eggshells are great seed starters.
-Just wash out carefully, add dirt and the seed.
+Just wash them carefully, add dirt and then the seed.
 When you are ready to plant your seedling, the shell goes right into the ground and will compost away, while providing calcium for your seedlings.

 Use clean eggshells to make your own candles.
-Pour melted beeswax, add a wick, and a couple drops of essential oils and you have a perfectly usable candle!
+Pour melted beeswax, then add a wick and a couple drops of essential oils and you have a perfectly usable candle!

 Feed them back to your hens!
 Eggshells are a great source of calcium for hens.
-Crush up the shells a bit first before giving them back to the hens, or you can risk turning a hen into an egg eater.
+Crush up the shells a bit before giving them back to the hens or you risk turning a hen into an egg eater.
 Our girls get most of their egg shells back, and we have not had any issues with calcium deficiency.
-It’s much cheaper than buying oyster shell as a supplement, too.
+It’s much cheaper than buying oyster shell supplements too.

 Add to your broth as it’s simmering.
-Place 2-3 egg shells in with your bone broth ingredients, to gain some extra calcium.
-There is no off flavor added, and is easy to do.
+Place 2-3 egg shells in with your bone broth ingredients to gain some extra calcium.
+There is no bad flavor added, and it is easy to do.

 Make your own calcium citrate Did you know that many people are calcium deficient?
 It’s true.
 Our bodies need calcium to process proteins, and with so many of us eating lots of protein, calcium supplements are often needed.(get the recipe here).